quipuapp/xplosion/README.md

 OK!
 Now is when the magic starts!

-Just create the corresponding view in `app/views/contacts`, with the name `index.xsl.builder` and this content:
+Just create the corresponding view in `app/views/contacts`, with the name `index.xls.builder` and this content:

     xls_workbook(xml) do # xml is the default xml builder object xls_worksheet 'Contacts' do